ryanuber/readme-server/README.md

 # Usage

-There is only a single command to start the server:
+There is only a single command to start the server.
+Against all odds, its name is `readme`:

 ```
 usage: readme [options]